-The ROW Safety and Security Improvement Project is a partnership between CCJPA and UPRR to identify and mitigate safety/security concerns along the UPRR right-of-way, such as removing debris, vegetation mitigation, and temporary shelters.
-These actions help decrease trespasser fatalities as well as delays caused by debris on the tracks.
+• The ROW Safety and Security Improvement Program is a partnership between CCJPA and UPRR initiated in 2017, supported by State Rail Assistance (SRA) funding, to identify and mitigate safety/security concerns along the UPRR right-of-way (ROW).
+The program addresses vegetation overgrowth installs security barriers/fences and removes homeless encampments along the ROW.
+These actions help decrease trespasser incidents and fatalities as well as delays caused by debris on the tracks.
 The project is expected to continue in perpetuity based on available funding.